TechNishant204/MYSQL-EcommerceDB/README.md

 ### Contributions are welcome!
 To contribute:

 ## Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch (git checkout -b feature-branch).<br>
-Make your changes and commit them (git commit -m "Add feature").
+Make your changes and commit them (git commit -m "Add feature").<br>
-Push to your branch (git push origin feature-branch).
+Push to your branch (git push origin feature-branch).<br>
-Open a pull request with a clear description of your changes.
+Open a pull request with a clear description of your changes.<br>